 We will start with the only company that has gone public on this list, Purplebricks.
-The online-only estate agent uses "local advisors" to try and smooth the buying and letting process out and can save money by not having a physical presence on the high street.
+The online-only estate agent uses "local advisors" to try and smooth the buying and letting process.
+The company saves money by not having a physical presence on the high street.

 Founder Michael Bruce explained the idea behind the company to Startups.co.uk: "Using our local property experts on the ground and a unique online platform, Purplebricks allows people to oversee every aspect of their property transaction as it happens, at the touch of a button, rather than waiting for an estate agents office to open."

-What Purplebricks does differently is charge flat rates, which help transparency and, most importantly, saves consumers money.
-Purplebricks charges £798 (up from £599 pre-IPO) to sell your property (except in certain London postcodes where it is £1,158), compared to the average rate of 1.8% of the property price traditionally charged.
+What Purplebricks does differently is charge flat rates.
+It charges £798 (up from £599 pre-IPO) to sell your property (except in certain London postcodes where it is £1,158), compared to the average rate of 1.8% of the property price traditionally charged.
 This leads to average savings of £4,572 for sellers, according to Purplebricks.